William Ferrers, 5th Baron Ferrers of Groby: Career

-Although he had shown loyalty to the King in his early years, says the Ferrers family's most recent biographer, William's "political affiliations were flexible."
+Although he had shown loyalty to the king in his early years, says the Ferrers family's most recent biographer, William's "political affiliations were flexible."
 Ferrers took part in some of the momentous events of the last years of Richard II's turbulent reign.
 In September 1397 he was among those who swore, upon the shrine of Edward the Confessor in the Palace of Westminster, to uphold statutes.
-Two years later— after the usurpation of Henry IV —he was a member of the House of Lords that gave its assent to the secret imprisonment of the by-then deposed King Richard.
+Two years later—after the usurpation of Henry IV—he was a member of the House of Lords that gave its assent to the secret imprisonment of the by-then-deposed King Richard.
 In 1401 he was a member of the lords who condemned two members of the Holland family as traitors, John, Duke of Exeter and his nephew Thomas, Duke of Surrey, who had been executed the previous year for their part in the failed 'Epiphany Rising' of the previous year.
 Five years later, Ferrers also sealed the exemplifications of the Acts which settled the royal succession, in July and December 1406.

-Ferrers also joined the royal council in 1422, after the death of King Henry V in France, as the new King— also Henry —was a six-month-old baby.
+Ferrers also joined the royal council in 1422, after the death of King Henry V in France, as the new king—also Henry—was six months old.
 Ferrers' appointment, says Ralph Griffiths, "provided an injection of youth into discussions hitherto conducted by a rather elderly group"; in any case, it made the regency council "more fully and representatively attended."

 However, Ferrers spent as much time as a local administrator and looking after his estates as he did in national politics.
 He was a justice of the peace and a commissioner of array in Leicestershire for most of his life.
 However, local politics was not always more peaceful than government.
 In 1426, for example, Sir William Bermingham, from Coventry, with a group of men, attacked Ferrers' house in Smethwick and killed two of Ferrers' servants in doing so.